-Wanderlust partners with some of the finest properties in Squaw Valley to offer attendees premium lodging options at special rates.
+Wanderlust partners with the surrounding properties in Squaw Valley to offer attendees the finest accommodations at exclusive rates.

 The Village at Squaw Valley is located directly on site, in the heart of Wanderlust.
-This location features a wide variety of lodging options throughout the Village, ranging from standard hotel rooms to three-bedroom suites, each offered at an affordable rate.
-There are 2, 3, and 4-night stays available.
+This location features a wide variety of lodging options throughout the Village, ranging from standard hotel rooms to three-bedroom suites, each offered at an exclusive Wanderlust rate.

-Tucked at the base of the Sierra Nevada Mountains in North Lake Tahoe California, just steps away from the legendary ski lifts of Squaw Valley, PlumpJack Squaw Valley Inn was built as the home for the 1960 Winter Olympic delegation.
+Tucked at the base of the Sierra Nevada Mountains in North Lake Tahoe California, just steps away from the legendary ski lifts of Squaw Valley.
 Comfortable and casually elegant, our Lake Tahoe mountain escape offers an intimate resort experience, complete with fine dining and an attentive staff that’s dedicated to making your stay everything you dreamed of.
 PlumpJack Squaw Valley Inn, near Lake Tahoe’s north shore, offers more than just a getaway, but a true experience.